GridOPTICS/GridPACK/docs/markdown/RC_CLUSTER.md

-s page describes a GridPACK build on a Linux cluster using an Infiniband network for communication.
+This page describes a GridPACK build on a Linux cluster using an Infiniband network for communication.
 This build is similar to the one described for building GridPACK on a Red Hat Enterprise Linux (RHEL) workstation, so many of the options will be similar.
 The scripts described below should work for a variety